fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 ### The HTMLBlock

 We need now an HTML Block in order to implent this list.
-An HTMLBlock is a PHP class that cares about building a section of a page creating the needed HTML code.
-Eventually an HTML Block can load a css file or add Javascript code.
-In this case the HTML Block will be pretty strait forward:
+An <a href="{{site.baseurl}}/docs/htmlblock">HTMLBlock</a> is a PHP class that cares about building a section of a page creating the needed HTML code.
+Eventually an HTML Block can load a css file or add some Javascript code.
+In this case the <a href="{{site.baseurl}}/docs/htmlblock">HTMLBlock</a> will be pretty strait forward:

 {% highlight php %}
 use Fabiom\UglyDuckling\Common\Blocks\BaseHTMLBlock;